bowen-xu/SeL-NAL/README.md

 python -m test_catastrophic_forgetting
 ```

+Run the jupyter-notebook `tests.ipynb` to get all related figures from tests.

 ## Debug

 Python-C++ mixed debugging is avaiable in VS-Code.
 To do so, the extension `Python C++ Debugger` is needed.
 Select the task "Python C++ Mixed" in `.vscode/launch.json`, and run and debug.